evrblk/monstera-example/README.md

 ## Gateway server

 A gateway (or frontend) server is the public API part of the system.
-In this example it serves gRPC, but it can be anything you want (OpenAPI, ConnectRPC, gRPC, Gin, etc).
+In this example, it serves gRPC, but it can be anything you want (OpenAPI, ConnectRPC, gRPC, Gin, etc).
 Gateway gRPC is defined in `gatewaypb/*`.
 Protos are not shared between gateway and core parts for clean separation of core business layer and presentation layer.
 The code for converting between them lives in `pbconv.go`. `server.go` is the implementation of the gateway API.
 It is the entry